soedirgo/sourcec/README.md

 You can now copy the contents of `main.ll` and run it on e.g. [llvm-wasm](https://soedirgo.github.io/llvm-wasm/).
 Note that the `.ll` module is set to target `wasm32-unknown-wasi` and a particular target data layout to ensure 32 bit pointer size, so you'll need more work to run it directly on your machine with e.g. `lli` or `llc`.
 ## Developing
-sourcec compiles a subset of Source §1 which is specified [here](https://github.com/soedirgo/sourcec/blob/main/source_1_sourcec.pdf).

 Testing was done in an ad-hoc manner.
 For an extensive test suite/example programs you might want to check out [llvm-sauce](https://github.com/jiachen247/llvm-sauce).

 The repo is structured like so: